EmmanuelOrunta/RETAIL-CUSTOMER-SEGMENTATION-USING-MACHINE-LEARNING/README.md

 Retail businesses often struggle to answer questions like:
 - Who are my most valuable customers?
 - Which customers are likely to stop buying?
+- How can I target different customers effectively?